 - She was not ready for many reasons.
 One reason, the most simple - I think it is up to the last minute was not sure of his elect.
 Secondly, I can not say that it came out of nowhere.
 He came out of the business elite of Manhattan, and it was linked to high politics for many years.
 But he was at the same time, if you want a single craftsman.
 Single craftsman to a very high level, but, nevertheless, like the cat who walks alone in the rain.
 Perhaps this is not a cat was a big tiger.
 But nonetheless.

-And not stood no movement behind it.
-He liked the idea during the campaign that he would like is a movement began to talk of it.
-But really no movement, except resentment of many people, especially white people, and many Asians about being treated in Obama's America with them, no other traffic was not for him.
-And so we had to create not only your team from anywhere.
-They had to, if you want to produce all of its basic concepts.
-Because they had not been designed for him was there was no party for him even no faction in the Republican Party.
-Behind him there was no academic teams in any field.
+And behind him there was no movement.
+He liked the idea during the campaign that he seemed to represent the movement, began talking about it.
+But there is really no movement, except for the indignation of many people, especially white people and many Asians about how they were treated in Obama's America, there was no other movement behind him.
+And so I had to create not only my team from nowhere.
+They had, if you want, to work out all their basic concepts.
+Because they were not developed before, there was no party behind him, there was not even a faction in the Republican Party behind him.
+Behind him there was no academic team in any field.

 Therefore, it is difficult.
 And then there are its features.
 He came from a company he owned and headed by himself.
 If it came from a company with shareholders, the so-called public company, which controls the board of directors, where the company's management is responsible to its shareholders, it would be a different experience, which is more prepared for working together with colleagues, and not just subordinates.